d36u9/async/README.md

 async is a tiny C++ header-only high-performance library for async calls handled by a thread-pool, which is built on top of an unbounded MPMC lock-free queue.
 It's written in pure C++14 (C++11 support with preprocessor macros), no dependencies on other 3rd party libraries.

 Note: This library is originally designed for 64bit system.
-It has been tested on 64bit arch X86-64 and ARMV8.
-ARMV7 (32bit) is not supported yet.
+It has been tested on arch X86-64 and ARMV8(64bit), and ARMV7(32bit).

 ## change logs
 * Jun.
 2018:
+  * Added support for ARMV7 & V8
   * Tested on Raspberry Pi 3 B+ with Gentoo ARMV8 64bit (Linux Pi64 4.14.44-V8 AArch64)
+  * Tested on Raspberry Pi 3 B+ with Raspbian ARMV7 32bit (Linux 4.14.34-v7 armv7l)
-  * Added Benchmark Results for Raspberry Pi 3 B+ ARMV8
+  * Added Benchmark Results for Raspberry Pi 3 B+ ARMV8 (Linux Pi64 4.14.44-V8 AArch64)
+  * Added Benchmark Results for Raspberry Pi 3 B+ ARMV7 32bit (Linux 4.14.34-v7 armv7l)
 * Sept.
 2017:
   * Significantly improved the performance of async::queue without bulk operations.
   * async::threadpool also benifits from this change.